FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 1. Swedish Parental Leave — "Daddy Month" (Sweden).
 Sweden offers 480 days of paid leave per child, with 90 days reserved for each parent on a use-it-or-lose-it basis at 80% wage replacement.
-Fathers taking zero leave dropped from 54% to 18%.
-By 2024, fathers took 31% of all parental leave.
-The policy proves that government incentives can reshape male participation in family life at a national scale — the exact intervention the Black marriage crisis requires.
+Fathers taking no leave at all fell from 54% to 18%, while their overall share of parental leave reached 31% by 2024.
+Government incentives like these can reshape male participation in family life at a national scale — the exact intervention the Black marriage crisis requires.
 (Ekberg et al., Journal of Public Economics, 2013; Duvander & Fahlen, 2025)

 2. Norway Father's Quota (Norway).
-Norway reserves 15 weeks of non-transferable paternity leave within its parental system.
-If the father does not use it, the family forfeits it.
-Over 90% of Norwegian fathers now use the quota.
-Over 90% use their full allotment by 2024.
-Fathers who take the leave are 19% more likely to participate in ongoing childcare.
-The mechanism is simple — make fatherhood economically rewarded rather than economically penalized, and men show up.
+Norway sets aside 15 weeks of non-transferable paternity leave inside its parental system.
+Families lose the weeks if fathers do not claim them.
+By 2024 more than 90% of Norwegian fathers were taking the quota and using their full allotment.
+Fathers who take the leave prove 19% more likely to remain involved in ongoing childcare.
+The approach works by treating fatherhood as an economic gain rather than a loss, which draws men in.
 (Statistics Norway, 2024; Cools et al., Scandinavian Journal of Economics, 2015)

 3. Iceland Equal Parental Leave (Iceland).
-Iceland became the first country to grant equal non-transferable leave — now six months for each parent.
-Eighty-nine percent of Icelandic fathers used their leave by 2018, averaging 91 days.
-Among separated parents, equal caregiving arrangements rose from 36% to 59%.
-Iceland proves that when policy treats fathers as equally essential, marriages stabilize and children benefit even after separation.
+As the first nation to introduce equal non-transferable leave—now six months per parent—Iceland saw 89% of fathers take it by 2018, for an average of 91 days.
+Equal caregiving arrangements among separated parents climbed from 36% to 59%.
+When policy positions fathers as equally essential, marriages stabilize and children benefit even after separation.
 (Arnalds et al., Nordic Journal of Working Life Studies, 2013)

 4. InsideOut Dad (United States — 45+ states).
-This evidence-based parenting program operates inside correctional facilities, building fathering knowledge and reentry planning for incarcerated fathers.
-Only 16% of participants returned to prison — 57% lower than the 37% statewide rate.
-Disciplinary actions dropped 86%.
-The program directly rebuilds the marriageable male pool by transforming incarcerated men into prepared fathers before they re-enter the community.
+Operating inside correctional facilities, this evidence-based parenting program builds fathering knowledge and reentry planning for incarcerated fathers.
+Participants returned to prison at a rate of only 16% — 57% lower than the 37% statewide rate — while disciplinary actions fell 86%.
+By turning incarcerated men into prepared fathers before reentry, the program directly rebuilds the marriageable male pool in the community.
 (Turner et al., Journal of Family Issues, 2021; Kentucky DOC evaluation)

 5. Becoming a Man — BAM (Chicago, expanded to Boston and LA).
-This school-based program uses cognitive behavioral therapy and group mentoring for at-risk young men in high-violence neighborhoods.
-Four randomized controlled trials found violent crime arrests dropped 45 to 50%.
-Graduation rates rose 19%.
-The benefit-cost ratio ranged from 5-to-1 to 30-to-1.
-BAM intervenes at the critical window — before young men are lost to incarceration or premature death — keeping them in the marriageable pool that Black women need.
+This school-based program delivers cognitive behavioral therapy and group mentoring to at-risk young men in high-violence neighborhoods.
+Violent-crime arrests dropped 45 to 50% and graduation rates rose 19% across four randomized controlled trials, yielding a benefit-cost ratio from 5-to-1 to 30-to-1.
+BAM steps in during the critical window — before young men are lost to incarceration or premature death — and keeps them in the marriageable pool that Black women need.
 (Heller et al., Quarterly Journal of Economics, 2017; University of Chicago Crime Lab, 2019)

 The Bottom Line